Scientific temper: Government actions

 The first major programme under the Government of India to popularise scientific temper among the people was the Vigyan Mandir (temple of knowledge/science) experiment in 1953.
 It was created by S. S. Bhatnagar, at the time Head of the Council of Scientific and Industrial Research (CSIR), in Delhi and launched by Nehru on 15 August.
 Its purpose was to "disseminate scientific information of interest to the rural population" and the centres were furnished with scientific tools, films, and books.

 CSIR started publishing a popular science periodical Vigyan Pragati (Progress in Science) in Hindi in 1952.
-It introduced an English monthly journal Science Reporter in 1964, and then a Urdu quarterly journal Science Ki Dunia.
+It introduced an English monthly journal Science Reporter in 1964, and then an Urdu quarterly journal Science Ki Dunia.
 In 1982, the National Council for Science and Technology Communication (NCSTC) was established under the Department of Science and Technology.
 NCSTC "is mandated to communicate Science and Technology to masses, stimulate scientific and technological temper and coordinate and orchestrate such efforts throughout the country."